Gorgeous Silk dyed eggs from up-cycled silk scraps.

 12 twisty ties

-Easy to follow Instructions
+Easy to follow Instructions are included with kit

 You will need a large pot, white vinegar, water and a colander.
 For the best transfer of color, wrap the silks as smoothly and tightly to the egg as possible....it only transfer pattern and color where its toughing the egg.
 Wrap the white cloth tightly to secure the silks agains the egg.
 Boil, cool and unwrap!
 Keepsakes to last forever if you choose, or eat them all up!